-Important Questions for CBSE Class 9 Chapter 7 -Triangles are provided here by our experts with solutions.
+Important Questions for CBSE Class 9 Chapter 7 -Triangles are provided here by our experts, along with their solutions.
 These questions are extracted from the NCERT book as per CBSE syllabus.
-Students who are preparing for standard 9 Maths final exam 2021 shall practice these questions to score excellent marks.
+Students who are preparing for standard 9 Maths final exam (2022 – 2023) should practise these questions to score excellent marks.

 - Important 2 Marks Questions for CBSE 9th Maths